Do you love red pandas? Have a passion for photography? Then have we got a trip for you…

 Introducing our new Himalayan Red Panda Phototrip.
 It’s like one of our ecotrips, but with an emphasis on photography.
 Whether you’re an experienced photographer or a novice looking to improve your skills, this trip offers a one-of-a-kind opportunity to get immersed in the distinctive landscape and biosphere of Eastern Nepal.

 The Himalayan Red Panda Phototrip is provided in cooperation with Photofox LPG, a nature photography company that facilitates eco-conscious “photo adventures” worldwide.
-The trip will be hosted by Photofox founder Rafa Salvador, a PhD researcher in Forest Offenses.
+The trip will be hosted by Rafa Salvador, who has experience as a photographer in several countries including Costa Rica, Nepal, Scotland and Thailand.
+Rafa has organized trips for reputable wildlife organizations such as National Geographic, and with National Geographic Explorers, such as Molly Ferrill.
 We sat down with Rafa to discuss his background, how the phototrip came to be and what trip participants can expect.

 RPN: Tell us a little about your background and how you became involved with photography.

-Rafa: My background is in law and journalism.
+Rafa: My background is in law.
 Through my journalism work, I naturally became inclined toward photography.
-After working for a while as a sports photographer, I changed my focus to wildlife conservation, went back to school and got a PhD in Forest Offenses, meaning forest- and wildlife-related criminal activities.
-Through my research, I became connected with a National Geographic photographer who was documenting wildlife tourism in Thailand.
-This rekindled my passion for photography, which led to the creation of Photofox Adventures.
+After working as a sports photographer during my undergraduate years, I changed my focus to wildlife conservation.
+I became connected with a National Geographic photographer who was documenting wildlife tourism in Thailand.
+This rekindled my passion for photography, which led to the creation of photo tours.

 RPN: What is main concept behind Photofox Adventures?

-Rafa: We are a nature photography company that provides full-immersion phototrips with an emphasis on education and ethical practices.
+Rafa: The company provides full-immersion phototrips with an emphasis on education and ethical practices.
 Unfortunately, a lot of photography companies disregard animal welfare in pursuit of the “perfect shot”; likewise, nature tourism can have a negative impact on the environment when there’s a lack of knowledge and respect for nature.
 Our mission is to give people a chance to pursue their passion for nature photography in a more environmentally responsible way, and to educate them about animal welfare.
 In keeping with this ethos, we often partner with wildlife conservation organizations, such as Rainforest Animals Rescue Group and, most recently, Red Panda Network.

 RPN: How did you connect with Red Panda Network?